-The proposed private recreational facilities have been reviewed and are found to be adequate in accordance with previous approvals and the Park and Recreation Facilities Guidelines.
+Private recreational facilities to serve RM-2S and RM-4S were previously reviewed and found to be adequate, in accordance with previous approvals and the Park and Recreation Facilities Guidelines.

 [29]22.
 The private recreational facilities shall be reviewed by the Urban Design Section of the Development Review Division (DRD), M-NCPPC for adequacy, conformance to the Park and Recreation Facilities Guidelines and appropriateness of location during the specific design plan review.